ihomelab/RAPT-dataset/README.md

 # Intro

 This repository contains:
 - code to pre-process the RAPT Dataset collected by the iHomeLab.
-A description of the dataset can be found in the corresponding publication, see next section.
+The dataset is available here: <https://doi.org/10.5281/zenodo.3581895>.
+A detailed description of the dataset can be found in the corresponding publication, see next section.
 - some simple Jupyter notebooks to load and visualize the data.

 The repo is organized as follows: